This assignment is related to virtual memory

-management inside OS.
-Although typically an OS can support more than
+management inside the operating system.
+Although, typically, an OS can support more than

-one process, you only need to handle one process in this
+one process, you will only need to handle a single process in this

 assignment.
-You will practice the management of page table and
+You will practice the management of a page table and

 physical memory allocation by emulating what happens inside the OS

 kernel.
-Since we can't operate on real hardware and at the OS level,
+Since we cannot operate on real hardware at the OS level,

-In this assignment, we are considering a tiny computing system with 1K
+In this assignment, we consider a tiny computing system, with 1KB

 bytes).
-Suppose that the size of virtual page/frame is 128 bytes
+Suppose that the size of a virtual page and physical frame is 128 bytes

-You may only go ahead when you fully understand the answer these
+You should proceed only when you fully understand the answers to these

 questions.
-Talk to your classmate or ask help from TA or the
+Talk with your classmates, or ask for help from a TA or the

 If you can understand all of these questions, now you can proceed to

-design a paging system that implements one-level page table.
-We only
+design a paging system that implements a one-level page table; we only

 Part 1: 20 points